xrchz/hodlem-huff/README.md

+# Pokerdec
-# Hodlem: Texas Hold'em Sit-n-Go Poker Tournaments for Ethereum
+## Texas Hodl'em Sit-n-Go Poker Tournaments for Ethereum

 The game is fully decentralised.
 Players come together to play a tournament entirely via submitting transactions on chain.